copy-to-sharath/Finetune-SegFormer/data/README .md

-Please organize the dataset as follows:
+# Dataset Organization Instructions

-In dataset, the images must be in jpg format and the labels must be in png format
+Please organize the dataset as follows.
+Ensure that the images are in JPG format and the labels are in PNG format.

-#
+## Directory Structure

 ```
 data/
 ├── dataset/